uf-mil/mil/Implementation-Plans.md

 * [ ] Add an install_dependencies.sh file to the repo, and make SemaphoreCI automatically run it
 * [ ] A script to run on Semaphore to compare performance metrics for current build vs pull i.e. if build[n]'s controller and vision performed better than build[n + 1], then something may have gone wrong, and we should be cautious pulling those changes
+* [ ] Add widgets to the simulator
+* [ ] CUDA water physics for Simul8
+    * [ ] Or better water resistance at all

+## Machine Learning
+* [ ] Toolset for object recognition
+* [ ] Fit a dynamic model for the sub (TDQ learning?)
+* [ ] Automatic controller optimization (Once we have a good model for the sub)

+## Perception
+* [ ] Simulated cameras
+* [ ] Simulated imaging sonar
+* [ ] Monte-carlos for perception testing
+* [ ] A method for calibrating imaging sonar (Make a huge chessboard and cut out the white parts)
+* [ ] Build an apparatus of LED's for generating random patterns, to create artificial stereo disparity underwater
+* [ ] Get ArrayFire working using OpenCL to do 3D pose estimation
+* [ ] Diver pose and gesture recognition
+* [ ] Handle moving objects in whatever SLAM process we use
+    * [ ] Also handle variation in surface appearance due to sand moving
+* [ ] Predict the world-frame trajectories of moving objects
+    * Docking with the moving WAM-V
+    * Water-stunts, like grabbing a falling ring
+* [ ] Statistical noise rejection for sonar and stereo data
+* [ ] Implement PCL functions in OpenCL and/or CUDA
+* [ ] Implement point-cloud research using PCL (Ask Jake about this - there are many many great PCL results that do not publish source code)

 # Small Bounty
 Prize: Glory

 * [ ] Easier `rostopic pub` tool that doesn't require you to specify message type!
 * [ ] Easy "make_*stamped" message helper function (or wrappers around the uglier parts of Rospy, like 6 lines to send a trivial WrenchStamped)

+This is not a complete list.
+It should be made especially clear: If you think of a really cool project you'd like to do, you absolutely have free reign to do so.

+# If we raise more money

+* [ ] 7-DOF underwater manipulator
+* [ ] Multiple imaging sonars
+* [ ] GPU Vessel (Or better solution, for getting CUDA into the sub)